diogo-jorge-santos/replicating_portfolio/README.md

 # replicating_portfolio

-This repository tries to implement a framework to predict hedging errors when hedging any option contract without making any assumptions under the strategy to be used.
-The main use of this repository in the moment is to replicate results from research papers.
+This repository tries to implement a framework to predict hedging errors when hedging a option contract without making assumptions about hte contract or strategy to be used.

 -/stable_tools/misc.py -> miscellaneous methods;

--/stable_tools/replicating_fixed_time.py -> base class for replicating fixed time strategies declaration;
+-/stable_tools/replicating_fixed_time.py -> base class for replicating fixed time strategies;

 -/test_tools/. -> scripts used to test some numba's features and to test some alternatives of the design choices made;